 Finally, in an era when customer experience (CX) is a fundamental business value, we see B2B buyers being “consumerized,” taking signals from their experiences as consumers and adopting B2C buying behaviors in which things like emotions play a larger part.

 The new B2B buyer’s new path to purchase

 Just as we see the emergence of a new B2B buyer, we’re also witnessing a change in their buying process.
-Here are at least three B2B buyer stats that marketers ignore at their peril: 57 percent of B2B clients’ decision to buy is made before they even speak to a supplier; 82 percent of such buyers have seen at least five samples of content from the winning vendor; on average, 5.4 people participate in B2B buying decisions.
+Many B2B clients’ decisions to buy are made before they even speak to a supplier; such buyers have seen at least five samples of content from the winning vendor; on average, a committee, not a single person, drives B2B buying decisions.

-Moreover, the B2B sales process is getting longer - thanks to more time devoted to research and ROI analysis; more complex - with more people involved in the purchase decision process - between one and six people in 79% of companies included in a recent B2B Buyers Survey; and more mobile - attention marketers: 91% of buyers’ searches are now done through their mobile devices.
+Moreover, the B2B sales process is getting longer - thanks to more time devoted to research and ROI analysis; more complex - with more people involved in the purchase decision process - between one and six people; and more mobile - buyers’ searches are now done through their mobile devices.